 Apart from other obstacles that Mr Bolsonaro is facing in his government's structure, Mr Paulo Guedes, the Finance and Economy Minister, is still being highlighted as a solid leader on the government team, suggesting a very market-oriented government.

-Although the Brazilian real estate market reacted better than expected in 2019 and was showing great performance in the first trimester of 2020, due to all the measures implemented to avoid the spread of the covid-19 pandemic, at least at an earlier stage, a very severe impact was felt specifically by the real estate sector, which was particularly hit by some restrictions imposed by the government, such as compulsory closure and social distancing measures.
+Owing to all the measures implemented to avoid the spread of the covid-19 pandemic, at least at an earlier stage, a very severe impact was felt by almost all real estate sectors, which were particularly hit by the restrictions imposed by the government, such as compulsory closure and social distancing measures.

 Such restrictions enacted by municipal and state authorities particularly affected the commercial leases, mostly the ones regarding the shopping centre and office sectors.
-In most cases, shopping centres have tried to negotiate with shop owners some kind of suspension of the payment of rent and the reduced payment of promotion fund and lease charges.
-Notwithstanding such negotiation, there were some cases that ended up in court, and other cases where shop owners simply decided to terminate their lease.
+In most cases, tenants have tried to negotiate with landlords some kind of suspension or discount (or both) on the rent and lease charges.
+Notwithstanding such negotiations, a considerable number of situations ended up in court.

-Although the consequences of the covid-19 virus are still not clear, they are very likely to have an adverse effect on the real estate market at least during 2020.
-In any event, this sector is very flexible, and will certainly find alternative and creative ways to circumvent the obstacles imposed by such a pandemic and get the sector back on track.
+Although the control of the covid-19 pandemic effects is taking longer than expected, the real estate sector will certainly find alternative and creative ways to circumvent the obstacles imposed by such a pandemic and get the sector back on track.

 The Brazilian legal system is based on the Roman-Germanic tradition, meaning that the core principles of law are always codified.
 The Brazilian tax system is extremely complex, and several layers of constitutional, federal, state and municipal laws and regulations unfold cumulatively; hence, a deep understanding of the tax implications for every project is critical to investment decision-making in Brazil.
 The courts usually take years to render a final and conclusive decision on how a law or regulation should be construed in specific circumstances, and the decision is often enforceable only in relation to the parties to the dispute.
 In other words, court rulings serve as a guide, but are rarely binding on all market players.

-From a legal perspective, the key issues in acquiring real estate in Brazil are:
+From a legal perspective, the key issues in acquiring real estate in Brazil are as follows:

 - development of the most advantageous structure for a deal, taking into account such issues as liability and tax efficiency for investors;